StratifyLabs/StratifyBlog/content/device/2019-05-25-ARM-Cortex-M7-Cache-RAM-Flash-Performance.md

 chart: true
 ---

 I recently ran some Dhyrstone benchmarking tests on an ARM Cortex M7 core to see how the tests performed from various memory locations.
 The ARM Cortex M7 is a microcontroller core contained in microcontrollers from various manufacturers.
 In my case, I used an STM32F723E from STMicroelectronics.
 The ARM Cortex M7 includes a data and instruction cache that can be used to improve performance.
-In the case of the STM32F723E, there are 8KB of each type.
+In the case of the STM32F723E, there is 8KB of each type.

-Because most microcontrollers have integrated flash memory and RAM, I was curious how much performance could be boosted with cache.
+Because most microcontrollers have integrated flash memory and RAM, I was curious how much performance could be boosted with the cache.
 When I dug a little deeper, I found it can be boosted a lot.
 I discovered a few reasons why:

 - Memory buses don't always run at the same speed as the core
 - Fetching memory can sometimes take multiple clock cycles